-We’ll first go over some good standard advice already out there, then create the map and lastly go over a compendium of some of the most interesting deeper strategies you might want to apply in your games.
+We’ll first go over some good standard advice already out there, then create the map and lastly go over a compendium of some of the most interesting deeper strategies.

 This version of the Strategy map covers only the base game and we’ll aim to come back to it at some point to add in pointers for some of the expansions as well.